HIGH-FIDELITY VACUUM TUBE

 For example, tubes designed for RF power service typically have a plate voltage rating many times higher than their corresponding screen grid voltage rating.
 This class of tube (eg 807, 2E26, 6146, 4CX series) has the screen grid physically positioned close to the control grid (Grid 1) and tend to self-oscillate or suffer thermal runaway when the screen grid voltage is higher than their rated screen-grid voltage, which is always the case with conventional ultra-linear service, thus rendering them unsuitable for ultra-linear service.

-cap) in ultra-linear configuration, consider also the risk of self-oscillation
+configuration, consider also the risk of self-oscillation and/or parasitic

 High Power Ouput: